0x7c13/Notepads/README.md

 # Notepads App [ Beta v0.9.1.0 ]

 * Release Download Count: [![Github All Releases](https://img.shields.io/github/downloads/jasonstein/Notepads/total.svg)]()
-* Microsoft Store version coming shortly!
+* Microsoft Store version coming soon!

 ## What is Notepads and why do I care?

 I have waited long enough for a modern windows 10 notepad app to come before I have to do it myself.
-Don’t get me wrong, Notepad++, Atom, VS Code and Sublime are good editors.
+Don’t get me wrong, Notepad++, Atom, VS Code and Sublime are good text editors.
 I have used most of them and I will continue use them in the future.
 However, they are either too heavy or looks old.
 I really need a win32 notepad.exe replacement that feels light, simple and clean to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
 Most importantly, it has to be blazingly fast and beautiful.

 So here comes the “Notepads” 🎉 (s stands for Sets).

 * A modern, stylish text editor with minimum design.
 * Blazingly fast, feels like win32 notepad.exe but looks better.
 * Launch from command line or powershell by typing: "notepads" or "notepads %path-to-your-file%".
+* Built-in support for Markdown file + built-in diff viewer.
+[Work in progress]

 ![Screenshot Dark](ScreenShots/Notepads_SC_B_1.jpg?raw=true "Dark")
 ![Screenshot Light_ThemeSettings](ScreenShots/Notepads_SC_W_1.jpg?raw=true "Light")